Historical reliability of the Gospels: Texts

 A quantitative study on the stability of the New Testament compared early manuscripts to later manuscripts, up to the Middle Ages, with the Byzantine manuscripts, and concluded that the text had more than 90% stability over this time period.
 It has been estimated that only 0.1% to 0.2% of the New Testament variants impact the meaning of the texts in any significant fashion.

 Individual units

 Authors such as Raymond Brown point out that the Gospels contradict each other in various important respects and on various important details.
-W. D. Davies and E. P. Sanders state that: "on many points, especially about Jesus' early life, the evangelists were ignorant … they simply did not know and, guided by rumour, hope or supposition, did the best they could".
+The patterns of parallels and differences found in the gospels are typical of ancient biographies about real people and history.
+W. D. Davies and E. P. Sanders state that, "on many points, especially about Jesus' early life, the evangelists were ignorant ... they simply did not know and, guided by rumour, hope or supposition, did the best they could."

-Preexistence of Jesus

-The gospel of John begins with a statement that the Logos existed from the beginning, and was God.

 Genealogy, nativity and childhood of Jesus

 The genealogy, birth and childhood of Jesus appear only in Matthew and Luke, and are ascribed to Special Matthew and Special Luke.

 Only Luke and Matthew have nativity narratives.
 Modern critical scholars consider both to be non-historical.
 Many biblical scholars view the discussion of historicity as secondary, given that gospels were primarily written as theological documents rather than historical accounts.